 Yes, you can freeze oat flour pancakes.
 For best results lay them out on a parchment-lined baking tray and freeze them for 1-2 hours then transfer to a Ziplock freezer bag for up to three months.

-If you wish to make these pancakes dairy-free you can substitute vegan buttermilk and use coconut oil in place of butter.
+If you wish to make these pancakes dairy-free you can substitute plant-based buttermilk and use coconut oil in place of butter.

 Check out More Great Breakfast Recipes: